Srekel/the-debuginator/README.md

 Note that this does **NOT** include any folders that has LICENSE or README files that specifies their own license.
 They retain their own licenses.

 # How to use the_debuginator.h

+I really recommend looking at the SDL demo for a real use case on how to set it up and use The Debuginator.
+It also includes basic save/load which is something you *really* want for your debug menu! :)

 ## Installation
 Put the_debuginator.h somewhere in your project.
 It's an STB-style single header library and as such usage is a bit special.